-PreK parents and guardians shall have the right to participate in decisions relating to their children's education; the district shall respond to any suggestions made by parents as soon as possible.
+PreK parents and guardians shall have the right to participate in decisions relating to the education of their children; the district shall respond to any suggestions made by parents as soon as practically possible.

-A minimum of two, family events will be scheduled each year by the Interboro Early Learning Academy and school staff to assist parents in learning more effective ways of supporting and working with their children.
-The district may hold events virtually if family feedback indicates such forms of meetings are most convenient.
+A minimum of two family events will be scheduled each year by the Interboro Early Learning Academy and school staff to assist parents in learning more effective ways of supporting and working with their children.
+The district may hold events virtually if family feedback indicates such such forms of meetings are most convenient.